nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="updating-humanizers"></a> Updating Humanizers

-Humanizers can be updated with a JSON representation of the humanizer rules to `%CMR-ENDPOINT%/humanizers` along with a valid ECHO token.
+Humanizers can be updated with a JSON representation of the humanizer rules to `%CMR-ENDPOINT%/humanizers` along with a valid EDL bearer token.
 The response will contain a concept id and revision id identifying the set of humanizer instructions.

 ```
-curl -XPUT -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/humanizers -d \
+curl -XPUT -i -H "Content-Type: application/json" -H "Authorization: Bearer XXXXX" %CMR-ENDPOINT%/humanizers -d \
 '[{"type": "trim_whitespace", "field": "platform", "order": -100},
   {"type": "alias", "field": "platform", "source_value": "AM-1", "replacement_value": "Terra", "reportable": true, "order": 0}]'